Blackrock Resources & Commodities Strategy Trust (NYSE:BCX) Announces $0.04 Monthly Dividend

 Blackrock Resources & Commodities Strategy Trust (NYSE:BCX) announced a monthly dividend on Tuesday, April 6th, Wall Street Journal reports.
-Investors of record on Thursday, April 15th will be paid a dividend of 0.04 per share by the investment management company on Friday, April 30th.
-This represents a $0.48 annualized dividend and a yield of 5.21%.
+Stockholders of record on Thursday, April 15th will be paid a dividend of 0.04 per share by the investment management company on Friday, April 30th.
+This represents a $0.48 annualized dividend and a dividend yield of 5.22%.
 The ex-dividend date of this dividend is Wednesday, April 14th.

+Shares of BCX opened at $9.19 on Tuesday.
+Blackrock Resources & Commodities Strategy Trust has a 12 month low of $5.01 and a 12 month high of $9.50.
+The stock has a fifty day moving average price of $9.11 and a 200-day moving average price of $7.60.

 Blackrock Resources & Commodities Strategy Trust Company Profile